0xAkuti/hardhat-clearsign/plugin/README.md

 - Adds a new task called `generate-7730`
 - Supports detailed output with the `--detail` flag
 - Built for Hardhat 3 using the new plugin architecture
+- Hooks into compilation process with the `--generate-7-7-3-0` global flag

 ## Usage

+### Standalone Task

 Run the task with: